High-altitude Water Cherenkov Observatory

 is a Cherenkov gamma-ray telescope near Puebla, Mexico,

 located at 4100 meters' altitude,

 detecting Cherenkov radiation that results from

 It went into operation in 2015 with 300 tanks of water.

 It is the successor to Milagro and like it,

-detects Photons in the TeV range.
+indirectly detects gamma-ray photons in the TeV range.